Skip to content

 Pursuant to Article 3 of the AML, the following is mandatory:

-• screening the natural person representing the client and also whether he is authorized to do so.
+• Screening the natural person representing the client and also whether he is authorised to do so.

 RegLab for AML